-Of all the means to insure happiness, I believe by far the most important is the retention of friends.
-And in this article, I’ll teach you to retain your friends through three proven systems—not willpower.
+Of all the means to insure happiness, by far the most important is the retention of friends.
+And in this article, I'll teach you to how to retain friendships through systems, not willpower.

 Everyone has friends in their life friends they mean to hang out with but never find the time or circumstance: catch-up friends.

 Who are the catch-up friends in your life?